Guide for authors.

 has been carried out in accordance with the EU and Lithuanian legal acts.

-III.
+IV.
 ORGANIZATION OF THE MANUSCRIPT

 10. Manuscripts must include the following sections in the